- Download our Moving to Thailand Guide (PDF)

 Public schools in Thailand

-For families who plan to live in Thailand long-term, these private bilingual schools may be the best option.
-They offer an opportunity for children to develop closer links to Thai culture and society while still allowing access to a higher level of education, a wider assortment of extra-curricular activities, and the kinds of facilities that are usually associated with private schools.
+For families who plan to live in Thailand long term, English Programme schools may be the best option.
+They offer an opportunity for children to develop closer links to Thai culture and society while still allowing access to a bilingual education.

 International schools in Thailand

 Many expats choose to send their children to international schools in Thailand.
 These schools teach in a language and style familiar to children and allow for continuity by providing Western curricula.
 International schools predominantly teach in English, though there are also international schools teaching the programmes of countries such as France and Germany.

 All these institutions are accredited by external bodies, and it follows that both learning standards and the criteria for hiring teachers are generally high.
 Many Thai families prefer to send their children to these schools.

 These schools are also almost always financed well, boasting modern facilities, small class sizes and an impressive range of extracurricular activities.
 This does come at a price, though, with international school fees being notoriously high.

 Although a large variety of international schools exist in commercial centres such as Bangkok and Pattaya, options are more limited in rural areas, and parents may need to consider boarding options or homeschooling.

 Expat parents should note that popular schools have long waiting lists, and admission may be based on language proficiency and academic achievement.
 Requirements vary between schools, but it’s always best to start the admissions and enrolment process as early as possible.

 Homeschooling in Thailand is legal.
 The country’s constitution explicitly recognises alternative education and considers the family a key educational institution.
 Thai families must apply to the government to homeschool, and students are assessed annually.